 The screen should look similar to this (figure 2):

 WARNING!
-If you have changed the default path of JACK installation remember to modify the first line of the Project Classpath with path.
+If you have changed the default path of the JACK installation, remember to modify the first line of the Project Classpath with the correct path.

 To run the code, go to Run Application in the Compiler Utility and in the select file field write: